Stormy Daniels sues her former lawyer, says he became 'puppet' for Trump

 "These text messages show that the prior denials by Mr. Trump and Mr. Cohen relating to what Mr. Trump knew and about the honesty of my client were absolute lies," Daniels' current attorney, Michael Avenatti, told Fox News in an email.
 "There was a significant coverup here as part of an attempt to deceive the American people and Mrs. Trump and we intend on getting to the bottom of it."

+Daniels is claiming damages in excess of $100,000 and is demanding a jury trial.

-The lawsuit also alleges Cohen met with first lady Melania Trump in March to tell her Daniels would disclose the alleged 2006 tryst in a lawsuit.
+The lawsuit also alleges that Cohen met with first lady Melania Trump in March to tell her Daniels would disclose the alleged 2006 tryst in a lawsuit after he was tipped off by Davidson that the adult-film star had hired another attorney.

+Trump and Cohen have publicly denied Daniels' allegations that she had sex with Trump just months after Melania gave birth to their son.

 Avenatti said on Twitter that Davidson was "a disgrace to the profession."
 He also referenced a 2012 case in which the FBI investigated Davidson over extortion claims involving a sex tape of pro wrestler Hulk Hogan.
 Davidson was not charged in that matter.